dataspace4health-lu/helm-data-exchange/components/dps/README.md

-# REST API Component
+# Data Provision Service Component

-This component provides the REST API service for data delivery.
+This component provides the REST API service for data provisioning.

 ## Configuration